What is the difference between official and unofficial?

 When is registration?

 Registration typically begins in October for the Spring semester and in March for the Summer and Fall semesters.
-Course schedules located in the Registrar’s office and on the College website will include specific dates.
+Course schedules, posted on the College website, will include registration dates.

 How do I know if I have enough credits to be considered a sophomore?